stjude-rust-labs/ngs/README.md

 * **[`ngs generate`](https://github.com/stjude-rust-labs/ngs/wiki/ngs-generate).** Tool to generate next-generation sequencing files.
 * **[`ngs qc`](https://github.com/stjude-rust-labs/ngs/wiki/ngs-qc).** Provides tools for checking the quality of next-generation sequencing files.

+## Guiding Principles

+* **Modern, reliable foundation for everyday bioinformatics analysis—written in Rust.** `ngs` aims to package together a fairly comprehensive set of analysis tools and utilities for everyday work in bioinformatics.
+It is built with modern, multi-core systems in mind and written in Rust.
+Though we are not there today, we plan to work towards this goal in the future.
+* **Runs on readily available hardware/software.** We aim for every subcommand within `ngs` to run within most computing environments without the need for special hardware or software.
+Practically, this means we've designed `ngs` to run in any UNIX-like environment that has at least four (4) cores and sixteen (16) GB of RAM.
+Often, tools will run with fewer resources.
+This design decision is important and sometimes means that `ngs` runs slower than it otherwise could.

 ## 📚 Getting Started

 ### Installation